GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Introduction

 \section{Introduction}

 Vision serves as the most information-rich modality for robotic perception of the environment.
-Recently, significant progress has been made in learning policies for quasi-static manipulation and navigation directly from real-world visual data \cite{kim2024openvla,zhou2025vision,black2410pi0,zhai2025vision,li2025simplevla,xue2025opening,he2025viral}.
+Recently, significant progress has been made in learning policies for quasi-static manipulation and navigation directly from real-world visual data \cite{kim2024openvla,zhou2025vision,black2024pi_0,zhai2025vision,li2025simplevla,xue2025opening,he2025viral}.
 However, tasks involving complex dynamics and contacts—such as locomotion and contact-rich manipulation—require large-scale parallel simulation for effective reinforcement learning (RL).
 While current massively parallel simulators have revolutionized proprioception-based learning \cite{makoviychuk2021isaac, mittal2025isaac, zakka2025mujoco, taomaniskill3, Genesis}, they often struggle to reconcile visual fidelity with rendering efficiency, limiting the application of large-scale, vision-informed policy learning.
 We attribute this gap to two primary limitations: \begin{itemize} \item \textbf{Prohibitive Rendering Overhead}: Existing simulation pipelines face severe scalability bottlenecks when integrating high-resolution rendering.
 The exorbitant computational cost of photorealistic rendering creates intense resource contention with policy learning, frequently resulting in Out-of-Memory (OOM) failures.
 Consequently, these hardware constraints force a compromise between visual fidelity and simulation throughput, restricting the scale and efficacy of vision-based training.
+Recent 3DGS-based robotic systems such as GSWorld~\cite{jiang2025gsworld} and RoboGSim~\cite{li2024robogsim} attach photorealistic rendering to manipulation pipelines, but run as single-environment closed-loop evaluators rather than batch-rendered, on-policy training engines.

-\item \textbf{Laborious Asset Synthesis}: Constructing simulation assets that achieve both visual and physical high-fidelity remains a persistent challenge.
-While 3D reconstruction has advanced significantly, seamlessly converting these representations into ``sim-ready" assets—those compatible with both high-frequency physics and memory-efficient rendering—remains difficult and laborious.
-This highlights the critical need for a pipeline capable of rapidly transforming individual real-world scenes into high-fidelity and consistent digital twins. \end{itemize}
+\item \textbf{Laborious Asset Synthesis}: Constructing simulation assets that combine visual fidelity with robot-interaction compatibility remains a persistent challenge.
+While 3D reconstruction has advanced significantly, converting these representations into ``sim-ready" assets compatible with high-frequency rigid-body physics and memory-efficient rendering remains difficult and laborious.
+Vid2Sim~\cite{xie2025vid2sim} and Video2Game~\cite{xia2024video2game} reconstruct navigable scenes or playable games from a single video, but target agent navigation and graphics rather than robot-object interaction.
+This highlights the critical need for a pipeline capable of rapidly transforming individual real-world scenes into high-fidelity simulation environments for robot interaction. \end{itemize}